 For example, if a sales manager decides to judge her sales team based on how many calls they make per day, “calls per day” would be the KPI.
 And she could use that KPI to measure day-to-day success.

 An OKR is like a more targeted KPI because the key result—calls per day—would be tied directly to the business objective.
-However, an OKR isn’t just more targeted than a KPI, it’s also more flexible because you can use it to judge performance on more long-term goals.
+However, an OKR isn’t just more targeted than a KPI, meaning it’s also more flexible because you can use it to judge performance on more long-term goals.

 If you think in terms of physical health, KPIs are like a temperature check.
 You can use a temperature check to see if you have a fever.
 But just because you don’t have a fever doesn’t mean you have great long-term health.
 And just because you have a fever now doesn’t mean you won’t be healthy later.